epeios-q37/zelbinium/site/en/support/_index.md

 -->

-With *Zelbinium*, your kids will give free rein to their imagination by creating with their smartphone contents to share with their friends, limiting the risk of dependency and harassment.
+By encouraging them to use their imagination to create their own content, and by making it easy for them to share this content with their pals, *Zelbinium* preserves your children from the addictions associated with smartphone use, while fostering an environment that prevents the risk of harassment.

 <br/>